Shrimp Salad Recipe [Video]

 • Add the peeled and deveined shrimp to the boiling water and cook for 2-3 minutes or until pink and opaque.

-• Transfer the shrimp to the bowl of ice water to stop the cooking process.
+• Drain and transfer the shrimp to the bowl of ice water to stop the cooking process.

 • Drain the shrimp then pat dry.